 The city offers lots to see and do, as well as a plethora of places to stay ranging from hotels to campgrounds.
-Visit or contact Växjö Tourist Information for further information.
+Visit or contact the tourist information in Växjö for further information.

 Make a stop at Huseby Bruk while cycling Åsnen runt.
 Huseby is an old ironworks with a well-preserved works environment and lots of history.
 Today, Huseby is a wonderful place to visit with its beautiful castle and manor park, the kitchen garden, museums, small shops and the restaurant, Elisabeth’s Garden Café & Restaurant.

-In Torne you’ll find Torne Lanthandel where you can enjoy a cup of coffee, buy ice cream or stock up on supplies for your rucksack.
-The shop stocks lots of local produce!
+In Torne you’ll find Torne Lanthandel, where you can stock up on supplies for your backpack.
 Open all year round.

-Fill your picnic hamper with wonderfully tasty, locally produced delicacies.
-Artisan food for Swedish ‘fika’ with self-service, more substantial barbecue adventures or quick coffee breaks with ice cream.
+Fill your picnic basket with wonderfully tasty, locally produced delicacies.
+Artisan food for a Swedish ‘fika’ with self-service, more substantial barbecue adventures or quick coffee breaks with ice cream.
 They offer take-away coffee and tea.

 Trollberget is the western entrance to Åsnen National Park and offers an amazing nature mosaic.
 Dragonflies hover over the calm bays and the low point where there is a sudden crack in the bare rock is home to many legends.
 One tells of a hidden door where the troll’s enormous treasure is supposedly hidden.

 Ulvö is an old station community through which the railway once passed.
-Today it’s a cycleway, Banvallsleden, on which you’re travelling.
+Today it’s a cycle road, Banvallsleden, on which you’re travelling.
 A nice place to swim, rest and have a picnic.
 There’s also a basic toilet by the car park.

 The Water Sprite’s Bath, the Christening Stone – the names vary!
 But it’s easy to imagine the water sprite taking a relaxing bath here between engagements in darker waters!

-The cosy and friendly shop Ålshults Handelsbod sells coffee, lunch and even takeaways if you want to ensure you have some extra energy in your rucksack. Ålshults Handelsbod is also a tourist centre that provides tourist information.
+The cosy and friendly shop Ålshults Handelsbod sells coffee, lunch and even offers take-away if you want to ensure you have some extra energy in your backpack. Ålshults Handelsbod is also a tourist centre that provides tourist information.

-When in Urshult, make a visit at Ljushuset that makes and sells their own candles.
-Not far from there you will find Sorares Café with German inspired pastry and cakes.
-They do also provide tourist information.
+When in Urshult, make a stop at Ljushuset that make and sell their own candles.
+Not far from there you will find Sorores Café with German inspired pastries and cakes.
+They also provide tourist information.

 Make a short detour from the trail and take a cooling dip in Åsnen, at the cozy little bathing area Ursöbadet.

-Another place that is worthy a detour is Jät’s old church – an well preserved church from the Middle ages in roman style.
+Another place that is worthy a detour is Jät’s old church – a well preserved church from the Middle Ages in roman style.

 Teleborgs Water tower does not only have room for water.
-Here, the tiniest sound bounces against the dome-shaped roof making an cool eco.
+Here, the tiniest sound bounces against the dome-shaped roof making a cool eco.
 Hence the name – ”The Eco Temple”.